clux/probes/content/post/2024-10-01-prometheus-minified.md

 > 👺: You shouldn't trust me for maintenance of this, and you don't want to be any more steps abstracted away from kube-prometheus-stack.

+## Features

 By default the chart does not come with `prometheus-adapter`, but it comes with a light `tempo`.

-## Features
+Incidental.
+If you have read this far, you can probably adapt if needed.

+> 👺: If you plan on running this on your own homelab setup, you may / may-not want a metric adapter such as the pictured `prometheus-adapter`. [keda](https://keda.sh/) is more attractive if you want to [scale to zero](https://keda.sh/docs/2.15/reference/scaledobject-spec/#minreplicacount).

+The selling points here are these two features:

-## Cardinality Control
+### Cardinality Control
 Drops **97% of kubelet metrics**, configures minimal `kube-state-metrics`, `node-exporter` (with some cli arg configurations and some relabelling based drops) and a few other apps.
 In the end we have a cluster running with **7000 metrics**.

 [![cardinality control panel](/imgs/prometheus/cardinality-control.png)](/imgs/prometheus/cardinality-control.png)